snipsco/sda/README.md

 gist of these command is to create an aggregation (with a provided id), and a name.
 It will aggregate participations of 10 numbers, taken from a (semi-exclusive) 0..433 interval.
-We also specify the key we want the final result to be encrypted in and the number of ways (3) we want to split the participants secrets.
+We also specify the key we want the final result to be encrypted under and the number of ways (3) we want to split the participants secrets.

 The "begin" command will actually pick a committee of 3 clerks (among the